Save Me from Myself (album): Reception

-Save Me from Myself has been generally well received by critics.
+Save Me from Myself received mixed reception from critics.
 Some praised the album's message, "Even though the music of Save Me from Myself isn't quite on par with the super hit material of Korn from the late '90s, it is nevertheless a very good nü-metal album with an amazing story of redemption."
 Andrea Goforth of Christianity Today stated, "The content is so much more positive that anything released by Korn, that I can look past the absence of hooks to find a great deal of hope."
 Hit Parader praised the musical aspect, stating, "though his lyrical messages may now be more positive and uplifting than anything found in the Korn hard rock catalogue, the style of music brought forth here is as heavy as anything Mr. Welch has ever presented before."
 The magazine went on to praise the album's lack of "preachy" messages, "throughout Save Me From Myself Head manages to present his inspirational messages without necessarily preaching his beliefs to the metal masses."
 About.com writer Chad Bowar stated that, "although many of the songs are slow in tempo they don't lack in intensity."
 Chad Bowar went on to mention the variety of musical styles on the album, "There is a lot of musical diversity, and you'll hear everything from melodic mainstream rock to traditional metal to very dissonant and unsettling harmonies."
 It has been proposed that the album has a distinctive sound, very reminiscent to Korn, but different in the matter that its uplifting.